hidro-iri/Borinot/software/1_pixhawk_configuration.md

 # Pixhawk Configuration

+In this part we will install all the libraries to flash and interact with the pixhawk.

+1. Custom PX4 Install
+2. Fast-DDS (previously FastRTPS)
+3. FAST-DDS-Gen (previously Fast-RTPS-Gen)
+4. Installation

 ## 1 Installation
 In order to perform direct actuator control we need to modify the [original](https://github.com/PX4/PX4-Autopilot) PX4 repository.
 You should install [this modified version](https://github.com/hidro-iri/PX4-Autopilot).